Criminal Justice & Law Degrees: What Can I Do With a Criminal Justice Degree?

 Entry Level Criminal Justice Jobs

-If you’ve just finished your schooling for criminal justice, there are many entry-level criminal justice jobs that could appeal to you.
+If you’ve just finished your schooling for criminal justice, there are many entry-level criminal justice jobs available.
 For example, you usually don’t need the experience to do data entry for criminal research or to work as an administrative assistant in the criminal justice field.
-These jobs allow you to get your feet wet doing criminal justice work once you have your degree, or perhaps even while you are still working on your schooling for criminal justice.
+These jobs allow you to get your feet wet doing criminal justice work once you have your degree.

 It is possible to get a job as a police officer without any college education at all.
 Many departments accept applicants who have made it through the police academy without any formal criminal justice training.
 However, in most cases, police officers who have a college degree earn more money than those who don’t.

-The median wage for police officers as of May 2020 was $61,380, with 80% of police officers and detectives earning somewhere between $36,550 and $106,090.
+The median wage for police officers as of May 2020 was $61,380.
+80% of police officers and detectives earn somewhere between $36,550 and $106,090.
 The median wage varies based on region, as well as level of government.
 Police officers who work for higher levels of government tend to make more money than those at the lower levels.

 Forensic Technician Jobs: Forensic technicians collect evidence at the crime scene or analyze the evidence in a lab.
 Most technicians work in either the crime scene or the lab, not both.